grasela/readmeproject/README.md

-# High Level Components and abstractions of the APP
+# Explain the different high-level components (abstractions) in your App.

 The application will consist of backend which will pull the data from the supplier and serve it to the meteor's Frontend.